-1. Biomass burning emissions and implications for radiative forcing
+1. Carbonaceous aerosols from boreal forest fires and implications for radiative forcing

-- Understand the fate of brown carbon (BrC) from biomass burning emissions;
+- Understand the emission and fate of brown carbon (BrC) and black carbon from boreal forest fires;

 - Measure the optical properties of BrC in the field and lab;

 - Use intensive field/satellite observations to evaluate model representation of brown carbon and ozone;

 - Use global climate model to predict future air pollution influenced by projected biomass burning emissions.

 - Kunal Bali (PhD student), James Campbell (PhD student) and collaborators including L.-W. Antony Chen (U of Nevada) and Judy Chow (DRI).

 - Nicole June, Xuan Wang, L.-W. Antony Chen, Judith C. Chow, John G. Watson, Xiaoliang Wang, Barron H. Henderson, Yiqi Zheng, Jingqiu Mao: Spatial and temporal variability of brown carbon in United States: implications for direct radiative effects, Geophysical Research Letters, 47, e2020GL090332. https://doi. org/10.1029/2020GL090332 (link).

 - L.-W. Antony Chen, Judith C. Chow, Xiaoliang Wang, Junji Cao, Jingqiu Mao, and John G. Watson: Brownness of Organic Aerosol over the U.S.: Evidences for Seasonal Biomass Burning and Photobleaching Effects, Environ.
 Sci.
 Technol.
 2021, https://doi.org/10.1021/acs.est.0c08706.

 - Understand sulfate formation mechanisms in Fairbanks winter.

 - Use field observations and models to examine possible HMS chemistry in ambient aerosols and cloud;